Winter091/Ccraft/README.md

 Biomes with different noise settings introduce huge "cliffs" where they meet.
 To smooth out the bounds, 2d linear interpolation is used.
 At first, only some terrain heights are generated, specifically each 8th block gets height.
 All remaining heights are obtained using interpolation between four "corner" heights that were generated in the first step.
-It helps not only to smooth out biome edges, but also improves performance, because noise function is used only for every 16th block in a chunk.
+It helps not only to smooth out biome edges, but also to improve performance, because noise function is used only for every 16th block in a chunk.

 #### Saving world and player state